-Together with the methodology, the project has contributed to the development of a commercially-available web-based tool that will provide businesses with the tools required to track their progress in ensuring that their products fit a circular economy based business model.
+Together with the methodology, the project has contributed to the development of a commercially-available web-based tool that will provide businesses with the means to track their progress and ensure that their products fit a circular economy based business model.

 With MI:Product Intelligence, users can either import, build and edit bills of materials for products or designs through an easy-to-use web app, MI:BoM Analyzer, or they can work within a CAD system.
 In either case, users can run reports that analyse bills of materials in order to assess product risk and guide design decisions.
 As a result of the Project, a new Circularity Report, based on the methodology referred to above, is available in the web app.
 The Circularity Report analyses environmental, regulatory and supply chain risks alongside the Material Circularity Indicator.